DavidMachineLearning/FaceRecognition_IOT/README.md

 - Setup the Jetson Nano by following the instructions provided [here](https://github.com/DavidMachineLearning/smart-home-AI).

+- If you want to see the data while it is streamed, you can either use your PC and run "pip3 install paho-mqtt opencv-contrib-python" or do the same on the Raspberry PI used as a MQTT Broker.

 NOTE: the code used for training and inference on the Jetson Nano will be uploaded soon...

 ### Usage